- Must visit

 Discover the best of St. Louis — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect St. Louis trip today.

-Major fine arts museum in Forest Park with collections spanning ancient to contemporary art.
-A top cultural stop known for strong exhibitions and an iconic hilltop setting.
+Major fine arts museum in Forest Park with a strong encyclopedic collection spanning ancient to contemporary works.
+A top cultural stop in the city.

-Highly original artist-built museum playground inside a former warehouse, with tunnels, slides, installations, and rooftop features.
-One of the city’s most famous and unusual attractions.
+Highly original artist-built museum and playground inside a former warehouse, known for tunnels, slides, rooftop features, and immersive installations.

 History museum in Forest Park covering St. Louis, Missouri, and regional stories through accessible permanent and temporary exhibitions.

-One of the largest urban parks in the United States, home to major museums, trails, lakes, and landmark institutions.
-A core St. Louis destination.
+One of the largest urban parks in the United States, home to major cultural institutions, lakes, trails, and broad green space.

-A local pizza style with a very thin, cracker-like crust, cut into squares and traditionally topped with Provel cheese.
-It is one of the city’s most distinctive foods.
+A thin, cracker-like crust pizza cut into squares and traditionally topped with Provel cheese.
+It is one of the city’s most iconic local foods.

-Breaded and fried ravioli, usually served with marinara sauce.
-Despite the name, it is fried, and it is a classic St. Louis appetizer found across the city.
+Breaded and fried meat- or cheese-filled ravioli, usually served with marinara.
+This St. Louis specialty is a classic appetizer across the city.

-A rich, sweet cake with a dense, buttery base and soft, gooey topping.
-It is a beloved St. Louis dessert with deep local roots.
+A rich, dense cake with a buttery base and sweet, gooey topping.
+It is a beloved St. Louis dessert found in bakeries throughout the region.

-A long-established Italian restaurant in the historic Hill neighborhood, known for toasted ravioli, pasta, and classic old-school service.
+Established Italian restaurant in the historic Hill neighborhood, famous for toasted ravioli, pasta, and classic old-school hospitality.

 Find answers to the most common questions about traveling from Niles, MI to St. Louis, MO by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at St. Louis, MO, this guide helps you travel smarter and with confidence.